-Further information on gateways can be found in the gateways section of the Guidelines for Gateways.
+Further information on gateways can be found in the gateways section of the Guidelines for gateways.

-Further information on encrypting communications can be found in the cryptographic fundamentals section of the Guidelines for Cryptography.
+Further information on encrypting communications can be found in the cryptographic fundamentals section of the Guidelines for cryptography.

-Further information on network segmentation and segregation can be found in ASD's Implementing Network Segmentation and Segregation publication.
+Further information on network segmentation and segregation can be found in ASD's Implementing network segmentation and segregation publication.

-Further information on network security zones can be found in the Canadian Centre for Cyber Security's Baseline security requirements for network security zones (version 2.0) publication.
+Further information on network security zones can be found in Canada's Canadian Centre for Cyber Security's Baseline security requirements for network security zones (version 2.0) publication.

-Further information on implementing network segmentation and segregation for system administration purposes can be found in the system administration section of the Guidelines for System Management.
+Further information on implementing network segmentation and segregation for system administration purposes can be found in the system administration section of the Guidelines for system management.

-Further information on functional separation of servers using virtualisation can be found in the virtualisation hardening section of the Guidelines for System Hardening.
+Further information on functional separation of servers using virtualisation can be found in the virtualisation hardening section of the Guidelines for system hardening.

-Further information on blocking anonymity network traffic can be found in ASD's Defending Against the Malicious Use of the Tor Network publication.
+Further information on blocking anonymity network traffic can be found in ASD's Defending against the malicious use of the Tor network publication.

-Further information on Domain Name System services can be found in ASD's Domain Name System Security for Domain Owners and Domain Name System Security for Domain Resolvers publications.
+Further information on DNS services can be found in ASD's Domain Name System security for domain owners and Domain Name System security for domain resolvers publications.